Holidays Calendar for May 13, 2018

 • 1937 Born: Roger Zelazny, American author and poet, best known for his series of The Chronicles of Amber, a three-time winner of the Nebula award and a six-time winner of Hugo award.

-• 1937 Born: Trevor Baylis, English inventor, best-known for invention of the wind-up radio.
-The radio was powered by the user winding a crank for several seconds, rather than by the batteries.
+• 1937 Born: Trevor Baylis, English inventor, best-known for the invention of the wind-up radio.
+His radio was powered by the user winding a crank for several seconds rather than by batteries.

 • 1930 Died: Fridtjof Nansen, Norwegian scientist, explorer, and academic, Nobel Peace Prize laureate for his work on behalf of the displaced victims of the First World War and related conflicts.

-• 1916 Died: Solomon Naumovich Rabinovich, better known under pen name Sholem Aleichem, Ukrainian-American author and playwright, one of the fathers of modern Yiddish literature.
+• 1916 Died: Solomon Rabinovich, better known by his pen name Sholem Aleichem, Ukrainian-American author and playwright, one of the fathers of modern Yiddish literature.

-• 1907 Born: Daphne du Maurier, English author and playwright.
-Many of her works were adapted into films, including Rebeca and Jamaica Inn.
-The adaptations of her works were directed by Alfred Hitchcock.
+• 1907 Born: Daphne du Maurier, English novelist and playwright.
+Many of her works were adapted into films, including Rebecca, My Cousin Rachel, and Jamaica Inn.

 • 1888 Brazil abolished slavery after the passage of the Lei Áurea (Golden Law).